If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Not for important stuff,’ Katie shot over her shoulder.
 She pointed two fingers at him from the bridge of her nose.
 ‘No running away.
 I will find you.’

 Harry blew her a kiss and laughed at Alicia’s scowl.
 She’s never forgiven me for that Rita Skeeter article.

 Katie laughed, pretending to snatch it from the air and cup it to her chest, then vanished into the crowd.

 ‘Good,’ Nev muttered.
 ‘We can talk freely now.’

 ‘I know, but this isn’t something I want to talk about with anyone else.’

-‘Dumbledore or someone killed Bellatrix Lestrange,’ Nev whispered.
+‘Dumbledore killed Bellatrix Lestrange,’ Nev whispered.
 His knuckles whitened around his fork.
 ‘I used to dream of killing her.’

 Harry weighed his words.
 ‘Albus Dumbledore doesn’t believe in killing.
 He’d rather offer a second chance to those who’ve committed crimes, even those who have done something truly unforgivable.
 He’d have stuck her back in Azkaban if it’d been him.’

 ‘She would’ve just escaped again,’ Nev hissed.
 ‘Any Death Eaters sent to Azkaban will simply escape and rejoin Voldemort.’